zenml-io/zenml/docs/book/mlops_stacks/orchestrators/kubeflow.md

 Once the orchestrator is part of the active stack, we need to run `zenml stack up` before running any pipelines.
 This command
-* forwards a port so you can view the Kubeflow UI in your browser
+* forwards a port so you can view the Kubeflow UI in your browser.
 * (in the local case) uses K3D to provision a Kubernetes cluster on your machine and deploys Kubeflow Pipelines on it.